 GET RID OF DATED, WORN, OR DAMAGED ITEMS

 Sometimes taking something out of the room is all you need.
 If you have old outdated pieces that can’t be updated, get rid of them!

 I am big on seasonal decor, so my shelves and tables are always getting rearranged!
 You can create a whole new look by simply rearranging your shelves and bookcases.
 Make sure to decorate with odd numbers and play with textures and height.
 It can be overwhelming to start from scratch so check out some tips on how to decorate shelves & bookcases that will help give you a place to start.

 One cheap easy way to decorate on a budget is with nature!
 In the fall I grab some tree branches and add them to vases or lanterns for some cute free decor.

-- Fall: Grab some tree branches and add to vases.
+- Fall: Grab some tree branches and add them to vases.

-- Winter: Find some pinecones and sprinkle throughout the home
+- Winter: Find some pinecones and sprinkle them throughout the home

 - Spring: Go outside and pick some fresh flowers to bring indoors